 Depending on where you are studying in the UK, you will be exposed to different dialects of the English language.
 English slang words vary from one country to another and even from one dialect to another within the same country.
-There are plenty of awesome British slang words that are widely used.
-Here, we are introducing you to the slang words you need to know before travelling to the UK.
+Not only does it help you communicate more effectively, but it also helps you immerse yourself in the culture and adds a layer of authenticity to your language skills.

-As an international student in the UK, it is essential that you familiarise yourself with some of the most common slang words ( Aka Roadman Slang) used among natives and locals in the UK> UK slang is slightly different from American or Australian slang, and here are a couple of ways you can easily learn UK slang!
+As an international student in the UK, you need to familiarise yourself with some of the most common slang words used among natives and locals in the UK.
+UK slang is slightly different from Canadian or Australian slang.
+With this said, here are the top ways you can learn British slang:

-Seeing or hearing the language, with its unique set of slang words, is an important and effective method of learning the language.
-You can use a variety of sources that would help you get acquainted with the language, and more importantly, the slang that you’re likely to hear on a day-to-day basis.
+Seeing or hearing the language, with its unique set of slang words, is an important and effective method of learning it.
+You can use a variety of sources that would help you get acquainted with the language and, more importantly, the slang that you’re likely to hear on a day-to-day basis.
 Slang is dynamic and heavily relies on time, meaning it could change from one decade to the next.
-This is why you need to consume modern British media to get acquainted with recent slang, this media could be shows, movies, music, books, or podcasts.
-Exposure is key!
+This is why you need to consume modern British media to get acquainted with recent slang, such as shows, movies, music, books, or podcasts.

-We live in the digital age, where everything you want to know or learn about is within reach on the internet.
-If you want to learn proper UK slang, you’ll definitely find a YouTube tutorial for it or a podcast that takes you through decades of evolving British slang, or even e-books on the subject.
+We live in the digital age, where everything you want to know or learn about is within reach.
+If you want to learn proper UK slang, you’ll definitely find a YouTube tutorial for it, a podcast that takes you through decades of evolving British slang, or even e-books on the subject.

-Consulting a local may also be an ideal way to go about familiarising yourself with the lingo and slang in the UK.
+Consulting a local may also be an ideal way to familiarise yourself with the lingo and slang in the UK.
 Once enrolled in a university or institution, you can ask fellow British students for help, make a game out of it, and learn new words every day in between classes.
 You’ll probably be an expert by the end of the semester!

-After familiarising yourself with the lingo, you need to implement it to make sure you got everything right.
+After familiarising yourself with the lingo, you need to start implementing it to make sure you got everything right.
 A great way to do that is through quizzes!
-Only quizzes are always fun, you can test your knowledge of UK slang by taking a couple of quizzes and comparing results with friends.
-You can also always strike up conversations with your British friends and let them test you!
+You can test your knowledge of UK slang by taking a couple of quizzes and comparing the results with friends.
+You can also always strike up a conversation with a group of friends and let them test you!

 This is one of the most popular slang words among students.
-Students mostly refer to their university and/or college by just saying uni.
+In British slang, "uni" is the shortened version of “university.”

-Another university-related cool British slang word is fresher which means a first-year student.
+Another university-related cool British slang word is fresher, which means a first-year university student.